NREL/REopt.jl/docs/src/mpc/examples.md

 # MPC Examples
 The MPC capability provided by `REopt` is essentially the optimal sizing and dispatch capability that `REopt` is commonly used for, but with the sizing problem removed.
 Also, the MPC model can be built for an arbitrary time length, or "horizon" (whereas a `REopt` model always includes an entire calendar year).
-The MPC model also requires the user to provide load and resource forecasts as inputs (whereas the typical `REopt` model allows one to use built-in load profiles as well as other API's such as PVWatts for the solar resource).
+The MPC model also requires the user to provide load and resource forecasts as inputs (whereas the typical `REopt` model allows one to use built-in load profiles as well as other API's such as PVWatts for the solar resource). #TODO elaborate?

 ```julia
 using REopt, JuMP, Cbc